 //2.
 Peggy: The next sentence seems out of place.
 How does it relate to understanding the bot landscape?//

-Joel Splosky of Stack Overflow claims that “developers are writing the script for tomorrow.”4

 //Layout artist: Place the sidebar near here.//

 Creating and Hosting Bots

 Although simple bots can be built from scratch and self-hosted, many developers leverage third-party frameworks to streamline creation and distribution.
 With the explosion of new tools for bot development, we need to distinguish between the tools for building bots (creation platforms) and the platforms on which the bots dwell (distribution platforms).